Win $10k holiday! T&Cs apply

 Arthritis And Travel Insurance

-Arthritis is generally considered pre-existing medical condition.
+Arthritis is considered pre-existing medical condition.
 This doesn’t necessarily mean you can’t get travel insurance, but you do need to disclose your condition before you book your cover.

 With arthritis, you’ll need to declare your specific type of arthritis whether it’s osteo, rheumatoid, or psoriatic.